WSU DPT Student Clinical Experiences

 Clinical education and experience is a vital component for a student's professional and personal development.

 The clinical education in the Physical Therapy program consists of 15-20 half-day integrated clinical experiences(ICE) in the first year, one 8-week rotation during the second year, and three 10-week rotations in the final year.
-We are affiliated with over 500 regional, national and international facilities at which the students have opportunities to fulfill their clinical requirements.
+We are affiliated with over 500 local, regional, and national facilities at which the students have opportunities to fulfill their clinical requirements.
 Licensed physical therapists with at least one year of full time clinical experience volunteer to be effective role models and clinical teachers to our students in these various settings.
 All students are required to complete a rotation in at least 1 inpatient setting and 1 outpatient setting over the 4 full-time clinical rotations.
-Inpatient rotation options include acute care hospital, skilled nursing facility, inpatient rehabilitation hospital, or rural health with at least 50% of the caseload is inpatient.
-Outpatient rotation options include outpatient orthopedic clinic, home health, school based setting, early intervention, rural hospital with at least 50% outpatient caseload, and specialty clinic.
+Inpatient rotation options include acute care hospital, skilled nursing facility, inpatient rehabilitation hospital, or rural health where at least 50% of the caseload is inpatient.
+Outpatient rotation options include outpatient orthopedic clinic, home health, school based setting, early intervention, rural hospital where at least 50% outpatient caseload, and specialty clinic.

 Throughout these clinical rotations, students are given various clinical assignments to gain experience and opportunities to assist, observe and apply principles learned in the classroom to real world patients and clinical situations.
 This exposure helps students to acquire well-rounded experience in a variety of physical therapy settings.